gatsbyjs/gatsby/docs/docs/creating-a-source-plugin.md

 ## Gotcha: don't forget to return!

 After your plugin is finished sourcing nodes, it should either return a Promise or use the callback (3rd parameter) to report back to Gatsby when `sourceNodes` is fully executed.
 If a Promise or callback isn't returned, Gatsby will continue on in the build process, before nodes are finished being created.
-Without the necessary return your nodes might not end up in the generated schema at compilation time, or the process will hang while waiting for an indication that it's finished.
+Without the necessary return statement your nodes might not end up in the generated schema at compilation time, or the process will hang while waiting for an indication that it's finished.

 ## Advanced